-We accept paid submissions for films and screenplays from across the world, but films from Kentucky, Virginia, and West Virginia can be submitted for free (screenplays still require an entry fee).
-These entries can come from professionals, college students, high school students, and middle school students.
+We accept paid submissions for films and screenplays from across the world, but all submissions from Kentucky, Virginia, and West Virginia can be submitted for free.
+Additionally, students can submit to the early deadline of all our categories for free.
+This includes elementary level students all the way up the grad students in college.
 For more information on rules and regulations check that section out further down the page.

 We prefer to accept submissions to our festival through this page using the FilmFreeway platform.
 It's very easy to create a FilmFreeway account, upload a digital copy of your film to FilmFreeway and apply to our festival.
 Once you've submitted your film to our festival it's easy to use the site to find and submit to additional festivals so we encourage you to take advantage of those opportunities as well.